-There are few better ways to spend a day with the family than to be at the beach building sand castles and exploring tidepools.
-With a healthy dose of clean, salty ocean air, improving balancing skills as wet feet skip from rock to rock, and slowing down the pace of life by listening to the sounds of crashing waves and squawking gulls, tide pooling is a visceral experience.
+There are few better ways to spend a day with the family than at the beach building sand castles and exploring tidepools.
+With a healthy dose of clean, salty ocean air and the chance for discovery,tide pooling is a visceral experience.
 But, are tide pools safe?
-They are nature’s therapy for the total cost of “zero dollars and zero cents” as my 4 year old might be apt to say, but there are definitely some things to know before you go explore.
+They are free therapy courtesy of Mother Nature, but there are definitely some things to know before you go explore.

-1. Are Tide Pools Safe?
-Check the Tide Table
+Are Tide Pools Safe?
+First, Check the Tide Table

 By checking the tide table before you go, you can optimize your experience in the pools.
 Most tide pools are only exposed at low tide when there is a minus tide.
 Plan to arrive about an hour before low tide.